 Eventually, all the years of competition, hard work and sacrifice took their toll and by 2007 Vieira decided it was time to take a break from jiu-jitsu and focus on her personal life.
 Getting married in 2007 and becoming a mother in 2009 were huge joys in Leka’s life.
 In 2010 she attempted a comeback but was derailed by a series of injuries including another ACL repair.
 But it was also during this time that she became a mother for the second time.

 Hitting the mats again in 2014, Leka found her love of the sport had returned along with her desire to teach.
 Opening her own academy in Valencia, California, Leka is proud to be a part of the Checkmat family under Leo Vieira.
-And it doesn’t stop there; Leka is aiming for a comeback to the competitive mats as well.
-Having her personal life strengthen her, her academy family behind her, 2016 could be the year that the legendary Leka Vieira reminds the jiu-jitsu world of not only who she once was, but who she has become.
+And it doesn’t stop there; Leka was aiming for a comeback to the competitive mats as well.
+Having her personal life strengthen her, her academy family behind her, 2019 was the year that the legendary Leka Vieira reminded the jiu-jitsu world of not only who she once was, but who she has become by winning her 4th Pan American Championship by submitting all of her opponents on her way to the gold medal.